 Some mops have multiple steam control options.
 This feature lets you control the amount of steam delivered.
 Basic steam mops have only one steam option and that’s typically good for most floors.
 An adjustable steam option lets you release more or less steam, depending on the floor’s grime level.
 The best choice for any buyer depends on how much control they want over the steam.

 Many steam mops come with several attachments that each serve a different purpose.
 Some options include attachments for deep cleaning, scrubbers, extra cleaning pads, upholstery tools, ironing attachments for curtains, and squeegees for windows and glass.
 Though all these bells and whistles can make the mop more expensive, they also make it a more versatile cleaning tool for the entire house.

 Our Top Picks

-We love our furballs, and Bissel does too.
-Having pets in the home means that floors need more frequent cleaning.
+Having pets in the home usually means that floors need more frequent cleaning.
 This Bissell Symphony Pet Steam Mop vacuums and steams at the same time, so you can clean up dust and pet hair before you wash the floors in one fell swoop!
 It features a hands-free emptying system and disposable pads when you’re dealing with pet messes you’d rather throw away.
 The Bissell comes with reusable microfiber pads for everyday cleaning and is safe for all types of hard surfaces.
-Best of all, a portion of every purchase goes to the Bissell Pet Foundation, the company’s nonprofit organization that supports animal welfare organizations.